 Now let’s get our act together and go to Mars.
 And beyond.

-The post "How Refreshing: Spaceflight, Optimism, Inspiration from Commander Hadfield" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2013/05/how-refreshing-space/) on May 13, 2013.
+The post "How Refreshing: Spaceflight, Optimism, Inspiration from Commander Hadfield" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2013/05/how-refreshing-space/) on May 13, 2013.